- Developed Aluminum alloys and components for space (mounting frames), defence (piston) and automotive application

 - Studies on the utilization of agro based reductants in metallurgy.

 - Rare earth metal extraction and refinement to ultra high purity.

 - Studies on oxidative removal of iron from metallised ilmenite.

 - Microwave processing and beneficiation of minerals.

-Research and Development of Light Alloys and Composites have been carried out at NIIST, since its inception as RRL in 1978.
-The requirement of lightweight materials with high-performance for various engineering applications in the areas of aerospace, automotive, nuclear, defense, energy and general engineering has led to extensive R&D efforts in the development of Al and Mg alloys, metal and polymer matrix composites and functionally graded materials.
-The LMAC section concentrates on the following research and development activities
+Research and Development on Metallic Materials with main focus on Light Alloys and Composites have been carried out at NIIST, since its inception as RRL in 1978.
+The requirement of lightweight materials with high-performance for various engineering applications in the areas of aerospace, automotive, nuclear, defence, energy and general engineering has led to extensive R&D efforts in the development of Al and Mg alloys, metal and polymer matrix composites and functionally graded materials.
+This group concentrates on the following research and development activities

 - Al and Mg Alloys development